15 Killed In Deadliest Attack To Hit Thailand's Restive South In Years

 "This is likely the work of the insurgents," Col. Pramote Prom-in, a military regional security spokesman, told Reuters.

-The floor of the checkpoint was soaked in blood and the walls covered in bullet holes, and forensic police combed through the grisly debris Wednesday morning.
-Most of the dead were village defense force volunteers in Yala Province, and at least five other people were wounded, as reporter Michael Sullivan told NPR from Chiang Rai, Thailand.
+The floor of the checkpoint was soaked in blood and the walls covered in bullet holes, as forensic police combed through the grisly debris Wednesday morning.
+Most of the dead were village defense force volunteers in Yala Province, as reporter Michael Sullivan told NPR from Chiang Rai, Thailand.
+At least five other people were wounded

 Security officials say the unidentified attackers tried to make it difficult for victims to escape and for rescue workers and security backup to get to the scene.
 "The insurgents scattered road spikes, set fire to tyres, felled a tree and bombed a power pole to obstruct pursuit," the Bangkok Post reported.